 KNOWING WHAT IS BEST

-Two years I had spent preparing for an entrance examine in Theology and be told that my answers were more conducive to Biblical exegesis.
-Fortunately I was willing to take the examining board’s advice and my studies became more productive.
-I was after all not to represent the great theologians but Jesus the Christ.
+Two years I had spent preparing for an entrance examine in Theology; hoever, I was told that my answers were more conducive to Biblical exegesis.
+Fortunately, I was willing to take the examining board’s advice and my studies became more productive.
+I was, after all, not to represent the great theologians, but I was to represent Jesus the Christ.
 More to the point, I had to be stopped from pursuing a field of interest that was not beneficial for me.

-The reason I am recalling this incident is that I have met young people that were disappointed because they could for numerous reasons not enroll in a school that offered their choice subjects.
+The reason I am recalling this incident is that I have met young people that were disappointed because they could, for numerous reasons, not enroll in a school that offered their choice subjects.
 This disappointment should not deter us from looking into other areas that may prove more satisfactory than the one’s we like.
 We do not always know what is best for us until we have a chance to apply what we have learned.
 Also there may not be a need for what we have learned.
-When I entered Seminary, there was a shortage of teachers; but by the time I received my credentials, there was a surplus.
-Fortunately I continued as a pastor and taught part-time.
-We had two sons with college degrees, but could not get work.
+When I entered Seminary, there was a shortage of teachers, but by the time I received my credentials, there was a surplus.
+Fortunately, I continued as a pastor and taught part-time.
+We had two sons with college degrees; however, they could not get work.
 They had to be retrained.
 I recall when President Kennedy called for more engineers and in a very short time many were driving taxis.

 Take it from an eighty year old that has survived competitions and failures.
-He has never had the pleasure of “knowing what is best;” but he has in trying succeeded in areas that proved to be better than just best.
+He has never had the pleasure of “knowing what is best,” but he has, in trying, succeeded in areas that proved to be better than just the best.
 It is easy to become a statistic when we give up, when we cannot have what we want.
 It is also risky to hope for another opportunity while better chances pass us.